Frequently Asked Questions for COVID-19 Testing by Patients at Priority Urgent Care

 Yes.
 We are seeing patients for a number of other issues such as urinary tract infections, minor injuries, poison ivy rash, etc. We do recommend calling ahead if you have questions or concerns.
 We are screening everyone who enters the clinic.
 We have always remained diligent in disinfecting our clinic every day and between patients.

 Most people can get tested for COVID.
-People with symptoms and essential worker are prioritized over others.
-We will make recommendations based on each patients unique situation.
+People with symptoms and essential workers are prioritized over others.
+We will make recommendations based on each patient’s unique situation.

 We perform rapid tests which give results on the same day.
-We can also perform PCR test, nasal swabs, IgG tests and blood tests.
-We will make recommendations based on each patients unique situation.
+We can also perform PCR tests, nasal swabs, IgG tests, and blood tests.
+We will make recommendations based on each patient’s unique situation.

-We collect nasal, oral or blood sample depending which test is needed and which test is decided by the provider.
+We collect nasal, oral, or blood samples depending on which test is needed and which test is decided by the provider.

-We will charge your insurance and cost will depend on your insurance.
+We will charge your insurance and the cost will depend on your insurance.
 Most insurances are covering these tests without coinsurance or copay.
 Please reach out to your individual insurance company for specific costs based on your insurance plan.

 If you do not have insurance, the out-of-pocket charge will be $55 for evaluation and $100-$125 for testing.
 Please click here for our charges.

 Please see out cost of service.

 We strongly encourage you to call ahead if you think that you have COVID-19, COVID-19 like symptoms or known COVID-19 exposure.
 We only take online appointments for covid-19 testing and evaluation.

 Please bring a photo ID if you have one and your insurance card.
 All copays and previous balances are due before you can be served.